KDE/documentation-docs-kdenlive-org/project_and_asset_management/project_bin/project_bin_use_context_menu.rst

    Opens a window with the selected clips where you can select the format to transcode the clips to.
 See also the chapter :ref:`transcode_to_edit_friendly_format`.

 |proxy_clip|:
    If checked indicates that the selected clip is a proxy clip* :ref:`make_proxy_clip`.
 If the option is greyed out, proxy clips are not enabled for the project.
-Go to the :doc:`/project_and_asset_management/project_settings/proxy_settings` tab in the Project Settings (:menuselection:`Menu --> Project --> Project Settings`) and enable proxy clips.
+Go to the :doc:`/project_and_asset_management/project_settings/proxy_settings` tab in the Project Settings (:menuselection:`Menu --> File --> Project Settings`) and enable proxy clips.

 |clip_properties|:
    Opens the widget for the Clip Properties.
 For more details refer to the chapter :ref:`clip_menu-clip_properties`.